JcaPetri/Apollo-System-MySql/README.md

 		SysEntityFields_Tli	--> This is a List Table that contains the fields or the columns of the entities.
 Enable the IDNum element to a Microservice and BusinessUnit.
 		SysEntityStructures_Tbl	--> Contains each structure of the database tables or java classes.
 		SysEntityStructureFieldProperties_Tbl	--> Contains the properties of each field or column.
 They can be DataType, Lenght, etc.
 		SysEntityStructureFieldDefaultValues_Tbl	--> Contains the default value of each field or column.
-When you set a value for a column, if the user don't enter, the system get from this table the value to enter.
+When you set a value for a column, if the user does not enter, the system get from this table the value to enter.
+	Used to create the Microservices.
+		SysMicroservices_Tbl	--> Contains the microservices that use the software.
     Used to create the Companies and their Structures SysCompanies_Tbl	--> Contains the companies that use the software.
-		SysCompanyTree_Tbl	--> Contains the structure of each company.
+		SysCompanyRelations_Tbl --> Contains the relations between companies.
 If you have a economic group in this table can build this structure.
-		SysBusinessUnits_Tbl	--> Contains the business units that belong to the company.
-	Used to create the Microservices and Thiers Companies.
-		SysMicroservices_Tbl	--> Contains the microservices that use the software.
-		SysMicroservicesCompanies_Tbl	--> Contains the relations between the Microservices and Companies.
+  		SysCompanyMicroservice_Tbl --> Contains the relation between Companies and Microservices.

 ========================================================================================================================================================================================
 Detailed explanation of each table.